 You can analyze existing search behaviour or existing metadata schemas, check file-naming standards and required metadata fields, and start to determine relationships between fields, dependencies and hierarchies.

 Once you’ve created your controlled lists of terms, you can translate these metadata fields and their options into a metadata dictionary that lists terms and options with operational definitions, relationships to other terms, data field names and types.
 To document your taxonomy use Microsoft Excel, Google Sheets, a concept mapping tool such as XMind, or any other taxonomy documentation tool to create a “final” output of the taxonomy.
-A detailed list can be found in Heather Heddon’s book “The Accidental Taxonomist,” and also online on our website here.
+A detailed list can be found in Heather Heddon’s book “The Accidental Taxonomist,” and also online on her website here.

 Consider which parts of the taxonomy are meant to be searchable, which are administrative, structural and which are purely informational.
 Don’t forget also to document embedded XMP data that you will add to your taxonomy (colorspace, creator, rights, etc).
 Embedded metadata can help you to automatically capture data that already exists, and also can be an excellent part of automated metadata-driven workflows in your organization.
 For example, if you work with a photography studio or agency, consider adding to your agreement that they will also apply embedded metadata and use a specific file-naming standard on all files that they deliver to you.